Coffeelot/cw-racingapp/README.md

 This will create a god account for the user with serverID 1 (probably you if you're on your dev server) called IReadTheReadme.
 Spawn the item `racing_gps` normally and use it.

+# Want to change the look?
+RacingApp is built in VUE, this means you can't just edit the files directly.
+This requires some more know-how than just developing with basic html/js.
+You can find out more information in this [Boilerplate Repo](https://github.com/alenvalek/fivem-vuejs-boilerplate).

 # Updating?
 If you're updating from a previous version these might be for you